-Drafting and finalizing a will is a crucial step in any Estate Planning venture.
+Drafting and finalizing a Will is a crucial step in any estate panning venture.
 Why?
 Let’s imagine a scenario to help clarify:

-Keep in mind, what happens if you die without a will is different in every state; but we’ll do our best to answer that question by:
+Keep in mind, what happens if you die without a Will is different in every state; but we’ll do our best to break it down in this guide.

 How is your estate taxed after you die?
 The answer varies state to state, but we’ll break down some basics.